Introduction to Godfrey, Illinois

 Godfrey hosts family-friendly festivals throughout the year.
 There's the Arbor Day Celebration, the Fall Corn Festival, and the Snowflake Festival, plus the the Youth Fishing Derby, Family FunFest, and the Great Godfrey Corn Maze.
 The area has many other recreational options, including well-maintained parks with a variety of amenities.

 St. Louis Regional Airport is the nearest major airport.

 Godfrey Higher Education

 The local educational institution is the Lewis and Clark Community College.
-Other options for higher studies in the area include the Saint Louis Community College and the University of Missouri.
+Other options for higher studies in the area include the CALC Institute of Technology and Principia College.